DevMountain/iOS-Public/Afternoon Projects/Unit 3 - Networking/Day 3/README.md

 * Party.

 ## <a name='diamond'></a> Black Diamonds

-* Allow editing of the cells
+* Allow deleting of the cells
 * Add mock students to test deleting the cells.
 DO NOT DELETE OTHER STUDENTS POSTS
 * Have the reasons resize with the content
 * Sort the post by most recent